How to Test Your DLP Policy — Free Tool & Complete Guide

 ⚠️ The real test: Take a file labeled CONFIDENTIAL, confirm the checker sees the label, then upload it through the Data Leakage Simulator.
 Does your DLP block it based on the classification tag — or does the label do nothing?

-File Label / Classification Checker — showing SECRET classification label, file metadata, and MD5/SHA256 hashes
+Label & Classification Check — showing SECRET classification label, file metadata, and MD5/SHA256 hashes

 Regex Tuning — Fix What Broke

 Your DLP policy is only as good as the regex behind it.
-Phases 2–4 revealed detection gaps.
-Phase 6 closes them using the Regex Creator and Regex Translator.
+Steps 2–4 revealed detection gaps.
+Step 7 closes them using the Regex Creator and Regex Translator.

 Regex Creator — Visual Pattern Builder